 Contact Information by County

-back and sides golden or light olive green with several dark vertical bars that disappear in older fish; rounded ear flap has a whitish border with a prominent red or orange spot in adults
+The back and sides golden or light olive green with several dark vertical bars that disappear in older fish.
+It has a rounded ear flap with a whitish border and a prominent red or orange spot in adults.

-introduuced into man-made recreational lakes in the 1960's; now common to occasional in the southern two thirds of the state
+Introduced into man-made recreational lakes in the 1960's; now common to occasional in the southern two thirds of the state.

 1 pound, 9 ounces

-The fish is a deep, slab-sided sunfish with a small mouth quite similar in appearance to bluegill and pumpkinseed.
+This fish is a deep, slab-sided sunfish with a small mouth similar in appearance to Bluegill and Pumpkinseed.
 The upper jaw does not reach past the front of the eye when the mouth is closed.
 The dorsal fin has 10 spines and is connected to the soft dorsal fin without the presence of a notch.
 The pectoral fins are pointed and long.
 The earflap is rounded and has a thin and flexible margin.
-The dorsal fin is without spots, and the sides of the head do not have bluish lines as in pumpkinseed.
+The dorsal fin is without spots, and the sides of the head do not have bluish lines as in Pumpkinseed.
 The back and sides are golden or light olive green, usually marked by several dark vertical bars.
 But these disappear in large fish.
 The ear flap has a whitish border and has a prominent red or orange spot in adults, hence the name redear.
 The fins are greenish without spots.

-Young redear feed exclusively upon zooplankton, but as they approach adulthood they consume more aquatic insect larvae, snails and cladocerans.
+Young redear feed exclusively on zooplankton, but as they approach adulthood they eat more aquatic insect larvae, snails and cladocerans.
 Snails are a major food item in adults, which they crush with pharyngeal teeth, giving rise to the vernacular name shellcracker.
 In some small ponds, redear practically eliminate snails.